 Can parakeets eat oranges?
 Oranges are many people’s favorite foods.
 People eat them, drink their juice, or put them in smoothies.
-Since so many people eat this fruit frequently it’s not surprising that a large number of parakeet owners wonder if they can share their favorite fruit with their bird.
+Since so many people eat this fruit frequently it’s not surprising that a large number of parakeet owners wonder if they can share their favorite fruit with their birds.

-If you’ve ever wondered if you can give some orange to your parakeet, then rest assured, you’re not alone.
+If you’ve ever wondered if you can give some oranges to your parakeet, then rest assured, you’re not alone.
 However, while I was wondering the same thing it was tough to find a definitive answer to this question.
 That’s why I decided that I would share my findings in this post – to once and for all give a complete overview of this topic!

 What’s in an orange?